amperity/amperity-docs/amperity_reference/source/docs.rst

 The site navigation runs across the top of the site and links together five topic collections.
 From left to right:

 #.
 Click the Amperity Documentation logo to return to a collection of overview topics.
 #.
-Click **User Guides** for information about AmpAi, building segments that define high value audiences, and then sending those audiences to various marketing channels to support any type of marketing campaign.
+Click **User Guides** for information about AmpAI, building segments that define high value audiences, and then sending those audiences to various marketing channels to support any type of marketing campaign.
 #.
 Click **Operators Guide** for information about configuring Amperity for your tenant.
 #.
 Click **API** for information about Amperity API endpoints.
 (You can learn more about the Profile API and Streaming Ingest API from the Operators Guide.)
 #.
 Click **Amperity A-Z** to open a topic collection that describes every aspect of Amperity.